-Supporting Principles To meet with the requirements of Principle 4, Cheshire East will: Being rigorous and transparent about how decisions are taken and listening and acting on the outcome of constructive scrutiny Develop and maintain an effective scrutiny function which encourages constructive challenge and enhances the authority's performance overall and that of any organisation for which it is responsible Develop and maintain open and effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based Put in place arrangements to safeguard members and employees against conflicts of interest and put in place appropriate processes to ensure that they continue to operate in practice Develop and maintain an effective audit committee (the Governance and Constitution Committee) which is independent of the executive and scrutiny functions.
-Ensure that effective, transparent and accessible arrangements are in place for dealing with complaints Having good quality information, advice and support to ensure that services are delivered effectively and are what the community wants/needs Ensure that those making decisions whether for the authority or the partnership are provided with information that is fit for purpose - relevant, timely and gives clear explanations of technical issues and their implications Ensure that timely professional advice on matters that have legal or financial implications is available and recorded in advance of decision making and used appropriately Ensuring that an effective risk management system is in place Ensure that risk management is embedded into the culture of the authority, with members and managers at all levels recognising that risk management is part of their job Ensure that effective arrangements for whistle-blowing are in place to which officers, staff and all those in contracting with or appointed by the authority have access.
-Using their legal powers to the full benefit of the citizens and communities in their area Actively recognise the limits of lawful activity placed on them by, for example, the ultra vires doctrine but also strive to utilise their powers to the full benefit of their communities Recognise the limits of lawful action and observe both the specific requirements of legislation and the general responsibilities Observe all specific legislative requirements placed upon them, as well as the requirement of general law, and in particular to integrate the key principles of good administrative law - rationality, legality and natural justice - into their procedures and decision making processes
+Supporting Principles To meet with the requirements of Principle 4, Cheshire East will: Being rigorous and transparent about how decisions are taken and listening and acting on the outcome of constructive scrutiny Develop and maintain an effective scrutiny function which encourages constructive challenge and enhances the authority's performance overall and that of any organisation for which it is responsible Ensure an effective internal audit function is resourced and maintained Develop and maintain open and effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based Put in place arrangements to safeguard members and employees against conflicts of interest and put in place appropriate processes to ensure that they continue to operate in practice Develop and maintain an effective audit committee (the Audit and Governance Committee) which is independent of the executive and scrutiny functions.

+Ensure that the authority's governance arrangements allow the CFO direct access to the audit committee and external audit Ensure that effective, transparent and accessible arrangements are in place for dealing with complaints Having good quality information, advice and support to ensure that services are delivered effectively and are what the community wants/needs Ensure that those making decisions whether for the authority or the partnership are provided with information that is fit for purpose - relevant, timely and gives clear explanations of technical issues and their implications Ensure the provision of clear, well presented, timely, complete and accurate information and reports to budget managers and senior officers on the budgetary and financial performance of the authority Ensure that timely professional advice on matters that have legal or financial implications is available and recorded in advance of decision making and used appropriately Ensure the authority's governance arrangements allow the CFO to bring influence to bear on all material decisions Ensure that advice is provided on the levels of reserves and balances in line with good practice guidance Ensuring that an effective risk management system is in place Ensure that risk management is embedded into the culture of the authority, with members and managers at all levels recognising that risk management is part of their job Ensure the authority's arrangements for financial and internal control and for managing risk are addressed in annual governance reports Ensure the authority puts in place effective internal financial controls covering codified guidance, budgetary systems, supervision, management review and monitoring, physical safeguards, segregation of duties, accounting procedures, information systems and authorization and approval processes Ensure that effective arrangements for whistle-blowing are in place to which officers, staff and all those in contracting with or appointed by the authority have access.
+Using their legal powers to the full benefit of the citizens and communities in their area Actively recognise the limits of lawful activity placed on them by, for example, the ultra vires doctrine but also strive to utilise their powers to the full benefit of their communities Recognise the limits of lawful action and observe both the specific requirements of legislation and the general responsibilities placed on authorities by public law Observe all specific legislative requirements placed upon them, as well as the requirement of general law, and in particular to integrate the key principles of good administrative law - rationality, legality and natural justice - into their procedures and decision making processes